Owl-Boy/CMI-Notes/Notes/Winning Condition for Games on Graphs.md

 Tags : [[Games on Graphs]]
 # Winning Condition for Games on Graphs
 ---
 The winning condition is a set of runs $\mathcal W$, where w run is an infinitely sequence of states.
 If the players play a game such that $\sigma$ is the run.
-We say Rajnikant wins is $\sigma\in \mathcal W$ otherwise Sreevani wins.
+We say Elster wins is $\sigma\in \mathcal W$ otherwise Adler wins.

 These games are $0$ sum, so exactly one the two players always wins.